File operations in Angular File Manager component

 Rename

-The following table represents the request parameters of rename operations.
+The following table outlines the request parameters for rename operations:

 Parameter Type Default Explanation